dusanlazic/fast/README.md

   module: submitter  # Submitter module name (default: submitter)

 exploits:
-  # IPs can be listed individually, and IP ranges can be expressed using hyphens
+  # IP addresses can be listed individually, and IP ranges can be expressed using hyphens
   - name: alpha
     targets:
       - 172.20.0.3